eli-ams/scymol/README.md

 Alternatively, you can install Scymol through the use of [env.yml script](https://github.com/eli-ams/scymol/blob/master/env.yml).
 Place the YAML file in the root directory `/`.
+The default environment name is `scymol`; however, you can modify it in the YAML file.
 Then, open a command line and run: `conda env create -f env.yml`.
 This will create a Conda environment named scymol with all the necessary dependencies.
 Once the installation is complete, activate the environment:
 `conda activate scymol`.
 Finally, invoke `scymol` to launch the program.